CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 </p>

-Miners on a proof-of-work chain want to create a block which meets the difficulty target, in other words, a block for which the first `n` bits of its hash are zero. `n` acts as a difficulty parameter in this context, in Bitcoin this is known as `nBits`, the block mining target threshold.
+Miners on a Proof-of-Work chain want to create a block that meets the difficulty target.
+In other words, a block for which the first `n` bits of its hash are zero. `n` acts as a difficulty parameter in this context.
+In Bitcoin this is known as `nBits`, the block mining target threshold.

 `nBits` exists because the difficulty of producing new blocks must scale with the cumulative mining power of the participants in Proof-of-Work mining.
 We want new blocks to be generated at a constant frequency, known as a 'block time', regardless of how many participants and how much power is actively mining at a given moment.
-Hence, the concept of a "difficulty adjustment algorithm".
+Hence, the concept of a "difficulty adjustment algorithm."

 Time is a tricky subject in distributed systems, in that it doesn't really exist.
 There are block/sequence numbers, how many times a given consensus